-Imagine you want to print the phrase dragon's mother.
-The apostrophe before the letter s is a symbol identical to the single quotation mark.
-Let's try:
+Imagine you want to type the line dragon's mother.
+The apostrophe before the letter s and a single quote are the same symbols.
+Let's print it:

-Such code is not going to work.
-According to PHP, the string started with a single quote and ended after the letter n.
-It was followed by
+This program won't work.
+From PHP's perspective, the line started with a single quote and then ended after the letter n.
+Then comes some characters:

-s mother without quotation marks, which means it wasn't a string.
-And then there was an opening quote that wasn't closed:
+s mother without quotes, which are not a string.
+And then there's one quote mark that opens a string which is never closed:

 ');.
-Such code is syntaсtically incorrect (you can even see it from the way the code is highlighted).
+This code is syntactically incorrect (you can see it by the way the code is highlighted).

 <?php print_r("Dragon's mother");

-Now the interpreter knows that the string started with a double quote, that means it must end with a matching double quote.
-And the single quote inside (apostrophe) becomes part of the string.
+Now the interpreter knows that the string started with a double quote, so it must end with a double quote.
+And the single quote inside has become the part of the string.

-It works the other way round too.
-If we want to use double quotes inside the string, we must enclose the string in single quotes.
-This way it doesn't matter how many quotation marks of the other type we insert inside the string.
+It works the other way too.
+If you want to use double quotes inside a string, you should enclose the string in single quotes.
+And the number of quote marks inside the string itself doesn't matter.

 Dragon's mother said "No"